-Mount Batur in Bali itself is a breathtaking spot for a hike, but the view at the top early in the morning is something else!
-But you’ll need to wake up very early.
+Mount Batur in Bali itself is a breathtaking spot for a hike, but the early morning view at the top is something else!
+You’ll need to wake up early.
 So prep yourself for this amazing Mount Batur sunrise hike.

 The hike isn’t tough for people our age (18-30) as long as we’re fit.
-In fact, it is easy to climb and follow people without a guide.
-But I’d recommend hiring a guide for this trek.
-You’ll need help in case something goes wrong, and the local guides will help you out best in such scenarios.
+It’s easy to climb without a guide.
+But I’d recommend hiring one for this trek.
+You’ll need help sometimes and the local guides help you out best in such scenarios.

-It was chilly in the morning.
-However, once we started up the Mt Batur, we slowly began to sweat.
+Beginning the trek: It was chilly in the morning.
+However, once we started up Mt Batur, we slowly began to sweat.